National curriculum content

 - Estimate, compare and calculate different measures, including money in pounds and pence

-- Pounds and pence
+- Convert between pounds and pence

-- Ordering money
+- Compare amounts of money

-- Estimating money
+- Estimate with money

-- Working with money
+- Calculate with money

 What we want children to know